Panasonic FZ1000 II vs FZ80

 Both the FZ1000 II and the FZ80 are recent models that are part of the current product line-up.
 The FZ80 replaced the earlier Panasonic FZ70, while the FZ1000 II followed on from the Panasonic FZ1000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Panasonic FZ80 Manual.
+Further information on the features and operation of the FZ1000 II and FZ80 can be found, respectively, in the Panasonic FZ1000 II Manual (free pdf) or the online Panasonic FZ80 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic FZ1000 II or the Panasonic FZ80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DC-FZ1000 II:

 - More detail: Offers more megapixels (20 vs 18MP) with a 7% higher linear resolution.